2010 European Amateur Team Championship: Teams

-Other participating teams

 Winners

 Tied leaders of the opening 36-hole competition were team Denmark and team Italy, each with a 1-over-par score of 721.
 Denmark earned first place on the tie breaking better non-counting scores.
-Host nation Sweden, tied 14th after the first round, was close to miss the quarter finals, but finally, by a single stroke, took the last place among the top eight, ahead of three teams.
+Host nation Sweden, tied 14th after the first round, was close to miss the quarter-finals, but finally, by a single stroke, took the last place among the top eight, ahead of three teams.
 Sweden eventually came close to winning the championship.
-Defending champions Scotland were among the teams which finished one stroke from qualifying for the quarter finals.
+Defending champions Scotland were among the teams which finished one stroke from qualifying for the quarter-finals.